-Growing up my mom always used the tapioca granules.
-But recently I have found pearl tapioca.
+Growing up, my mom always used tapioca granules.
+But recently, I have found tapioca pearls.
 They come in large and small pearls.
 They give a lot more texture to the dessert than the granules do.
-I have found that with the small pearls you need to soak them for a couple of hours, to help them soften when cooking.
-The large pearls need to be soaked over night.
+With the small pearls, you need to soak them for a couple of hours to help them soften when cooking.
+The large pearls need to be soaked overnight.
 I typically use the small pearl for my tapioca desserts.
-But this recipe will work well with either, you’ll just need soak the large pearl tapioca longer.
+But this recipe will work well with either; you’ll just need to soak the large pearl tapioca longer.

 For this recipe:

-In a small bowl soak the tapioca in a can of coconut milk.
+In a small bowl, soak the tapioca in a can of coconut milk.
 Stir it well to incorporate the coconut solids with the liquids.
-No need to refrigerate, just let it sit on the counter, stirring it occasionally.
+There is no need to refrigerate; just let it sit on the counter, stirring it occasionally.
 I found 3 hours to be enough time to get the tapioca pearls soft enough to cook up quickly.

-Around 10 minutes you’ll want to check that your tapioca pearls are soft and no longer chewy.
+After 10 minutes, you’ll want to check that your tapioca pearls are soft and no longer chewy.
 Take a small amount in a spoon, be careful because it will be very hot, and taste to check that it is done.
 You do not want your tapioca balls to be chewy or tough.
-If you need to cook it longer, cook for an additional 2 minutes and check again, repeat until done.
-If your tapioca is taking longer than the 20 minutes, make sure you haven’t turned you temperature down to much.
+If you need to cook it longer, cook for an additional 5 minutes and check again, repeat until done.
+If your tapioca is taking longer than 20 minutes, make sure you haven’t turned the temperature down too much.

-Once your tapioca is done, remove from heat and stir in vanilla.
+Once the tapioca is done, remove it from the heat.
 Let the tapioca cool for 15 minutes.

 Meanwhile, prepare your egg whites.
-With a hand held beater, beat the egg whites with 1 tablespoon granulated sugar.
+With a handheld beater, beat the egg whites with 1/2 tablespoon granulated sugar.
 Beat until stiff peaks form.
-Stiff peaks are peaks that do not collapse when you lift your beater, (turn it off before lifting it).
+Stiff peaks are peaks that do not collapse when you lift your beater (turn it off before lifting it).
 This should only take a couple of minutes.
-Gently fold the egg whites into the tapioca.
+Add the coconut extract and gently fold the egg whites into the tapioca.

 You can serve the tapioca warm or chill it in the refrigerator for 4 hours.
-Top with the fruit of your choice and enjoy!!
+Top with mango or fruit of your choice and enjoy!!